 For example, one way to prevent metastasis of the cancer is to block angiogenesis, the sprouting of new blood vessels, which would also prevent chemotherapy resistance.
 There are foods and supplements with the bioactive silibinin, such as artichoke and milk thistle, that have scientifically shown to inhibit angiogenesis.
 Personalized nutrition/diet recommendations of these foods in this context of metastatic breast cancer undergoing chemotherapy, could help in improving effectiveness of the treatment and prevent recurrence.
 (Binienda A, et al, Anticancer Agents Med Chem, 2019)

-Similarly, other key characteristics of the cancer and treatment could be analyzed to find the scientifically right foods and supplements for personalized nutrition design for cancer patients to match their cancer type and treatment.
+Similarly, other key characteristics of the cancer and treatment could be analyzed to find the scientifically right foods and supplements for personalized nutrition design for cancer patients to match their cancer type such as breast cancer and treatment.

-As treatment recommendations are moving towards personalization based on cancer genomics and molecular cancer characteristics of each patient, integrative cancer care also needs to move towards personalization of supportive nutrition/diet based on the stage and type of cancer and treatment.
+As treatment recommendations are moving towards personalization based on cancer genomics and molecular cancer characteristics of each patient, integrative cancer care also needs to move towards personalized supportive nutrition/diet based on the stage and type of cancer and treatment.
 This is a largely untapped area which can significantly help with improving outcomes and quality of life for the patients with metastatic breast cancer.
 When in good health, natural foods and supplements do no harm.
 But, when the context is cancer where the body is already dealing with an internal dysregulation in metabolism and immunity due to the disease and the ongoing treatments, even natural foods, if not chosen correctly, have the potential to cause harm.
-Therefore, personalization of nutrition based on cancer indication and treatment type can support improved outcomes and well being for the patient.
+Therefore, personalized nutrition based on cancer indication (such as breast cancer) and treatment type can support improved outcomes and well being for the patient.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.